-We are very pleased to announce that our Fall Mushroom Dinner will be held on Monday, November 26th at our favourite Piatto Restaurant.
+We are very pleased to announce that our Spring Mushroom Dinner will be held on Monday, May 27th at our favourite Piatto Restaurant.

 Please join us for an evening of fun, friendship and fine dining!

 The price is $65 per person.
 Please pay online at http://www.myctor.org/events/dinner.

 12 Easy Genera: An Introduction to Field Identification of Mushrooms

 In the upstairs studios at the Toronto Botanical Gardens.

 Doors open at 7:00 pm; the presentation begins at 7:30 pm

 The studios will be open at 7:00 pm for members who wish to bring in mushrooms for identification.
 This will be followed by a 2-hour PowerPoint presentation beginning at 7:30pm, focusing on common genera of gilled mushrooms, boletes and other fungi which can be identified fairly easily in the field.
 There will be a short break for refreshments.